yavuzabasiyanik/GenZ-on/README.md

 ## Frontend Overview

-GenZon's does the majority of its applcation logic and validations on the backend, but display/interaction logic on the frontend is managed using several technologies.
+GenZon does the majority of its applcation logic and validations on the backend, but display/interaction logic on the frontend is managed using several technologies.

 ### Frontend Technologies Used